August 7, 2025

 • What to write in comments,

-• What counts as successful outcome.
+• What counts as success.

 02. Screen recordings work better

-Make short videos:
+Make short clips:

-• "How to properly create a deal",
+• "How to create deals right",

 • "Where to write comments",

-• "Where to check overdue tasks".
+• "Finding overdue tasks".

 03. Embed "CRM rituals" into the team

-• Monday — funnel review,
+• Monday—funnel review,

-• Daily — lead checks,
+• Daily—lead checks,

-• Monthly — quality filling checklist.
+• Monthly—data quality checklist.

 • Check rule compliance and broker CRM work quality,

-• Help if someone "doesn't get it",
+• Help those who "don't get it",

-• Analyze and identify "bottlenecks".
+• Analyze and spot bottlenecks.

 05. Tie motivation to CRM

-"No deal in CRM — no bonus"
+"No deal in CRM—no bonus"

-Harsh?
+Tough?
 Yes.
 Works?
 Proven.

 • Easy to understand (knowledge check),

-• Simple to follow (embedded in routine),
+• Simple to follow (built into routine),

-• Convenient to reference (always at hand),
+• Handy to reference (always accessible),